Bright local-first inspection workbench with a laptop, USB microscope, compact camera, notebook, and precision tools.

 • Apple Silicon + Intel direct downloads

-• USB / RTSP / ONVIF
+• RTSP / USB / ONVIF

-ScopeDock release main workspace in the homepage hero.
+ScopeDock release main workspace.

 Quick answer